dosemu2/dosemu2/doc/README.txt

          $_layout = "load de-latin1"

    Note, however, that you have to set
          $_X_keycode = (on)

-   to use this feature under X, because per default the keytable is forced to be neutral (us).
+   to use this feature under X, because by default the keytable is forced to be neutral (us).
 Normally you will have the correct settings of your keyboard given by the X-server.

    The most comfortable method, however, is to first let DOSEMU set the keyboard layout itself.
 This involves 2 parts and can be done by